ckeditor/ckeditor5/docs/features/spelling-and-grammar-checking.md

 <info-box><!-- Consider deprecation time for this info box -->
 	The toolbar button has been introduced in version 2.x of WProofreader.
 Read more about configuring UI items in the {@link features/toolbar toolbar guide}.
 If you are still using version 1.x, the available settings and dialog options can be accessed through the bottom-right corner badge instead.
 </info-box>

+## Additional feature information

+You can fine-tune WProofreader via the dedicated settings menu.
+Choose a primary language from a set of available ones.
+Create and manage additional custom dictionaries.
+Words can be added to the user dictionary directly from the suggestion card, too.
+If needed, you can easily disable the spell checker and enable it again with one click.

+After reading this guide, you may find additional interesting details and examples in the [Spell and grammar check in CKEditor 5](https://ckeditor.com/blog/feature-of-the-month-spell-and-grammar-check-in-ckeditor-5/) blog post.

 ## Multi-language support